Mindspace-Fontys/mindspace-fontys.github.io/docs/getting-started/index.md

 ## Prerequisites

-Before you can start developing, you need to install the following tools:
+Before you can start developing, you need to install the neccesary tooling:

 - [Git](https://git-scm.com/): Git is a version control system.
 It allows you to keep track of changes to the codebase.
 It also allows you to collaborate with other developers.
 We use Git to manage the codebase.